Son of a Cleaning Lady

 Medium is the vehicle you choose.
 Is your message best delivered in a conversation, a one-pager, or a video?
 Choosing the wrong medium kills clarity.

 Design is how it’s presented.
-Structure, visuals, the way the story is told.
+Structure, visuals, and the way the story is told.
 It’s not decoration, it’s meaning made visible.

 Efficiency is how quickly and effectively it delivers.
 Consider Amazon’s famous discovery: for every 100 milliseconds of extra load time, they lost 1% in sales.
 That small delay translated into hundreds of millions of dollars.
 When delivery drags, results disappear.

-Apple built an empire on the opposite belief.
+Apple built an empire on this belief.
 Steve Jobs and Jony Ive understood that design wasn’t an add-on; it was the product.
 From the clean simplicity of Helvetica fonts to the ritual of unboxing an iPhone, every detail was crafted to feel beautiful.
 Competitors could match the specs.
 They couldn’t match the experience.
 And that’s why Apple commands a premium: beauty, as much as function, sells.

 I learned this early.
-Winning “best dressed” in high school wasn’t about fashion for its own sake, it was about realizing how presentation shaped perception.
+Winning “best dressed” in high school wasn’t about fashion for its own sake; it was about realizing how presentation shaped perception.
 Later, whether in the boardroom, a restaurant, or traveling, people consistently treated me differently when I carried that same intention into how I presented myself.
 It creates an entirely new environment for how others respond to you, and it sets the standard for how you should be treated.
-But please don’t confuse great appearance with being the loudest or flashiest.
+Please don’t confuse great appearance with being the loudest or flashiest.
 That’s a mistake.
 True excellence in appearance is about looking intentional, comfortable, and composed.

-Interestingly, science backs this up.
+Interestingly, research backs this up.
 A study found that people who wear watches tend to score notably higher on conscientiousness and even arrive earlier to appointments compared to non-watch wearers, a signal that small display choices can reflect real behavioral cues.

 Examples of Where Appearance Matters

-Area | What It Signals | Pro Tips |
+| Area | What It Signals | Pro Tips |

-Resume | You respect your own story enough to present it clearly. | - Must quantify results: "Drove 175% growth" beats "responsible for growth." - Make sure it can be scanned by Applicant Tracking Systems (ATS). - Redo your resume for every single new application. |
+| Resume | You respect your own story enough to present it clearly. | - Must quantify results: "Drove 175% growth" beats "responsible for growth." - Make sure it can be scanned by Applicant Tracking Systems (ATS). - Redo your resume for every single new application. |

-Social Profiles | You understand your digital first impression. | - Own your name.com for credibility and control. - Share photos where you're leading or presenting. |
+| Social Profiles | You understand your digital first impression. | - Own your name.com for credibility and control. - Share photos where you're leading or presenting. |

-Email/SMS | You care about clarity. | - Be to the point; simple words, short, never jargon. - Never overuse CC, it signals insecurity. |
+| Email/SMS | You care about clarity. | - Be to the point; simple words, short, never jargon. - Never overuse CC, it signals insecurity. |

-Presentations | You can tell a story with authority. | - Start with the conclusion. - Never, ever read from the slide. - Never tell someone "it's coming up" — answer the question immediately. |
+| Presentations | You can tell a story with authority. | - Start with the conclusion. - Never, ever read from the slide. - Never tell someone "it's coming up" — answer the question immediately. |

-Dressing for the Occasion | You take yourself and the opportunity seriously. | - Invest in tailoring. - Wear a watch. - Never overdress to outshine. |
+| Dressing for the Occasion | You take yourself and the opportunity seriously. | - Invest in tailoring. - Wear a watch. - Never overdress to outshine. |

-Home/Workspace | You create environments that function with ease. | - Invest in a camera-ready background. - Invest in good lighting and a standalone camera. - Surround yourself (off-camera) with things you love. |
+| Home/Workspace | You create environments that function with ease. | - Invest in a camera-ready background. - Invest in good lighting and a standalone camera. - Surround yourself (off-camera) with things you love. |

 Beauty goes deeper than appearances; it is excellence made visible.
 It’s how quality gets recognized instantly, before a single word is spoken.
 That matters in nature, in business, and in your life.
 When you show up with excellence in how you present yourself and your work, you give people a reason to lean in, listen, and believe.